Pery Igel

 Pery Igel (November 27, 1921 – September 24, 1998) was a Brazilian businessman.
-Igel was Ultra's second president, succeeding his father and company's founder, Ernesto Igel.
+Igel was Ultra's second president, succeeding his father and company founder, Ernesto Igel.

 Biography

 Igel was the administrator and second president of Ultra.
 He took over the company created by his father, Ernesto Igel, in 1959.
 After two years as president, Igel moved the headquarters from Rio de Janeiro to São Paulo, Brazil.
-Under Pery's administration, Oxiteno and Ultracargo were founded, two of the five divisions of Ultra, along with Ultragaz (first division of Ultra), as well as Ipiranga and Extrafarma, which were incorporated to the group respectively in 2007 and 2014.
+Under Pery's administration, Oxiteno and Ultracargo were founded, two of the five divisions of Ultra, along with Ultragaz (first division of Ultra), as well as Ipiranga and Extrafarma, which were incorporated into the group in 2007 and 2014 respectively.